danfinn/talkback/README.md

 # talkback

 A CLI tool to convert text to audio.
-You can provide quoted text on the command line or point to a file for it to read in from.
+You can provide quoted text on the command line or point to a file for it to read from.

 ### Running talkback